ScottasM/Dis-Coin---crypto-on-discord/README.md

 The website design was taken from html5up.net (thanks to them) and changed a little bit.
 I also added the binding and depositing fields (assets/js/TransactionHandler)

+#Update: 2023-01-27.
+This is made on currently a very outdated version of discord.js.
+If anyone is actually willing to use this, good luck :) I won't be maintaining this, as it was just a side project.